cloudmesh-community/book/chapters/msg/graphql.md

 Similar to a query, you can add a mutation to create your own data.
 To achieve this, add a
 `CreateRepository` class for new repository object which will inherit from graphene's Mutation class.
-This class will accept new repository properties as arguments.
-Please see the following code snippet.
-This is added to `repositories/models.py`.
+This class will accept a new repository as an argument.
+Please see the following code snippet which is added to `repositories/models.py`.